Designing, Installing and Maintaining an Internal Lighting Scheme

 This is often known as daylight harvesting, or daylight response.
 It is an automatic lighting control strategy in which interior lighting adjusts to maintain a target lux level, therefore reducing energy costs.

 It's most effective in areas that consistently receive ample daylight, such as lighting close to windows or near skylights.
+See separate section on daylight harvesting below.

 - Occupancy controls